meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_ Although this is her job, this is a stressfull situation for Lisa as she stays up all night listening for any clues which may indicate John has woken up from his sleep and needs help: sounds of Johnn moving around, turning on a light, walking, etc...
 Lisa relies on sound and action based clues as she does not want to disturb John's sleep.

-_Goals:_ Lisa wants to be aware of when John is not sleeping and may need assistance, for safety purposes.
+_Goals:_ ohn's family hired Lisa for safety purposes; Lisa wants to be aware of when John is not sleeping and may need assistance.
 John wants to live independently but may need assistance throughout the night.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.